sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: Failed to start the service as current account.
 Could not drop process privileges to user "%(account)s".
 Make sure you are starting the process as "root" account and that user "%(account)s" exists.
 It is defined by the [services] account configuration options from the server configuration file. %(details)s
-:Groups: process, failure, failure-high, operational
+:Groups: operational, process, failure, failure-high
 :From version: 1.6.0
 :To version: None
 :Description: None